emacs-helm/helm-wordnut/README.md

 ## Getting started

 First, install WordNet following the instructions [here](https://wordnet.princeton.edu/download).
-For example, on Ubuntu/Debian systems, it is simply a matter of:
+For example, on Ubuntu/Debian systems it is simply a matter of:

 ``` bash
 $ sudo apt-get install wordnet